 But there is a threat to your prized bottle of Cristal that is even more pernicious than a Californian heatwave.
 Prolonged exposure to ultra-violet light can destroy Champagne, resulting in vegetative aromas and unpleasant, ‘rotten’ flavors.
 If you intend the store bottles for long periods, it is vital to check the seller’s provenance and ensure the bottles are kept hidden from UV-light.
 We tend to keep our vintages in their original storage boxes if they were part of the purchase.
 Louis Roederer wisely includes a yellow cellophane wrapping with their bottles of Cristal, to protect them from UV-light.
 Yet the bottle itself is clear, which is inadvisable for most Champagne and indeed sparkling wine.
 Brown glass bottles offer the best protection against UV-light; dark green is also a preferred choice.
 Never store a clear glass bottle in an area that receives direct sunlight or high-intensity ultra-violet light.
 You’re asking for rapid spoilage.

 However, there is some point of disagreement about storing Champagne horizontally or vertically – is this brilliantly geeky, or what?
 The conventional wisdom is that all wine – both of the still and fizzy variety – should be stored horizontally.
-This is because the wine keeps the cork moist and stops it drying out and contracting, leading to oxidized wine and spoilage.
+This is because the wine keeps the cork moist and stops it from drying out and contracting, leading to oxidized wine and spoilage.
 Nevertheless, Champagne experts insist that storing bottles vertically is not a major faux-pas.
 They explain that all sparkling wine, be it luxurious or every day, can be stored in an upright position due to the carbon dioxide in the space between the cork and the wine.
 This is Champagne’s secret weapon – the CO2 provides sufficient humidity to keep the cork moist even if the bottles are stored vertically.
 In addition, the risk of cork taint is reduced significantly.
 Yet others would stamp their feet and point out that horizontal storage is a proven method and the most efficient in terms of saving space.
 In the end, you must decide.

 The topic of serving and enjoying Champagne is also arguably one of significant subjectivity, leaning heavily towards personal preference.
 But, if you’ve been waiting patiently for 15 years to open your bottle of Krug 1995, then surely a few tips can’t hurt?
 Glassware is undoubtedly always open to debate.